erobertsdev/erobertsdev/README.md

 # Elias Adams-Roberts
-## Software Developer / IT Specialist
+## Pentester / Web Developer / IT Specialist

 https://eroberts.dev - Always a work in progress.